uom-resquant/modelling_book/docs/04-carpentry.md

 df <- select(df, -uniqid)
 ```

 Yes, a lot of these tips are about saving you some typing.
 Being lazy (productive, efficient) is fine.
-You can find more tips like this and useful ideas if you want to rename your columns or variables in [this tutorial](https://suzan.rbind.io/2018/01/dplyr-tutorial-1/).

 ## Creating summated scales